hazelcast/hazelcast-reference-manual/src/ICountDownLatch.md

 }
 ```

 The follower class above first retrieves `ICountDownLatch` and then calls the `await` method to enable the thread to listen for the latch.
 The method `await` has a timeout value as a parameter.
-This is useful when `countDown` method fails.
+This is useful when the `countDown` method fails.
 To see `ICountDownLatch` in action, start the leader first and then start one or more followers.
 You will see that the followers will wait until the leader completes.

+### Recovering From Failure

 In a distributed environment, the counting down cluster member may go down.
 In this case, all listeners are notified immediately and automatically by Hazelcast.
 The state of the current process just before the failure should be verified and 'how to continue now' should be decided (e.g. restart all process operations, continue with the first failed process operation, throw an exception, etc.).

+### Using ICountDownLatch

 Although the `ICountDownLatch` is a very useful synchronization aid, you will probably not use it on a daily basis.
 Unlike Java’s implementation, Hazelcast’s `ICountDownLatch` count can be re-set after a countdown has finished but not during an active count.